 The Annual Reports are available on the Company’s and the Jamaica Stock Exchange website for download to ensure shareholders communication.
 The report is also available in hard copies at each Annual General Meeting in addition to being distributed to all shareholders in electronic format by the Jamaica Central Securities Depositary.

 Avenues for Shareholders Communication

-We encourage shareholders to share their concerns and suggestions with us, as we value their feedback and support.
-Communication can be done by email to the Company Secretary at firstname.lastname@example.org or by writing directly to the Executive Chairman, Edward Alexander, tTech Limited, 69 ½ Harbour Street, Kingston.
+We encourage each shareholder to share with us concerns and suggestions as we value your feedback and support.
+Communication can be done by email to the Company Secretary at email@example.com or by writing directly to the Executive Chairman, Edward Alexander, at tTech Limited, 69 ½ Harbour Street, Kingston.